-Originally conceived in 1970 and created by Hans R. Camenzind in 1971, over 1 billion of these ICs were made in 2003 with no apparent reduction in demand.
-It has been used in everything from toys to spacecraft.
-Due to its versatility, availability, and low cost it remains a hobbyist favorite.
-One of the secrets to its success is it is a true black box, its symbolized schematic is simple and accurate enough that designs using this simplification as a reference tend to work the first time.
+Originally conceived in 1970 and created by Hans R. Camenzind in 1971, it has been estimated that over 1 billion of these ICs were made in 2003 with no apparent reduction in demand.
+It has been redesigned, improved, and reconfigured in many ways, yet the original design can be bought from many vendors.
+The design of this chip was right the first time.

+It has been used in everything from toys to spacecrafts.
+Due to its versatility, availability, and low cost, it also remains a hobbyist favorite.
+One of the secrets to its success is it is a true black box.
+Its symbolized schematic, shown in Figure 1, is simple and accurate enough that designs using this simplification as a reference tend to work the first time.

-What few weak points the original design has have been addressed by redesigns into CMOS technology, with its dramatically reduced current and expanded voltage requirements, and yet the original version remains.
+What few weak points the original bipolar design has have been addressed by redesigns into complementary metal-oxide semiconductor (CMOS) technology, with its dramatically reduced current and expanded voltage operation.
+Yet, the original version remains.